 “These negative stories often paint an unfair picture of the brave men and women who prevent this country from falling apart.

-“Not only have I had the privilege of serving in the emergency services, but my wife is a police officer, I have two brothers-in-law in the Police, my mum works in a renal unit, one of my sisters is a midwife, another one is an ECA, my father-in-law was a firefighter, my mother-in-law was a Matron in a specialist burns unit and my uncle was a police dog handler for nearly 20 years.
+“Not only have I had the privilege of serving in the emergency services, but my wife is a police officer, I have two brothers-in-law who currently serve in the Police, my mum works in an NHS renal unit, one of my sisters is a midwife, another one is an ECA, my father-in-law was a firefighter for 30 years, my mother-in-law was a Matron in a specialist burns unit for nearly 30 years and my uncle was a police dog handler for over 20 years.

-“I have a cousin who is in the Royal Navy, another who is a combat medic, my uncle was a Royal Marine and fought in the Falklands, another one of my cousins was also in the Royal Marines and fought in Afghan.
+“I have a cousin who is in the Royal Navy, another who is training to become a combat medic in the British Army, my uncle was a Royal Marine and fought in the Falklands war in 1982, another one of my cousins was also in the Royal Marines and fought in Afghan during two tours of duty.

 “I have a very close affinity to the emergency services, NHS and armed forces and I was honoured to serve in both the emergency services and armed forces.